 Summer Reading Programs

-We worked on two summer reading programs in 2016:
+We worked on several summer reading programs in 2016 and 2017:

 - Pollyanna Wang coordinated a program within the Seattle Chinese Camp, taught by teachers in the Seattle STARTALK Teacher Program